Irkutsk: Establishment and early history

 In 1652, Ivan Pokhabov built a zimovye (winter quarters) near the site of Irkutsk for gold trading and for collecting fur taxes from the Buryats.
 In 1661, Yakov Pokhabov built an ostrog (a small fort) nearby.
 The ostrog gained official town rights from the government in 1686.

-The Irkutsk prison, founded in 1661 as an outpost for the advancement of Russian explorers in the Angara region, soon ceased to be only a defensive structure due to the advantage of its geographical position.
+The Irkutsk ostrog, founded in 1661 as an outpost for the advancement of Russian explorers in the Angara region, soon ceased to be only a defensive structure due to the advantage of its geographical position.
 According to historical documents, 10 years later, in 1671, here, in addition to servicemen and yasak people, lived "plowed peasants with their wives and children."
 A posad appeared, which gave rise to residential quarters of the future city.
-As for the prison itself, as its influence in the region grew, it was completely rebuilt twice (in 1669 and 1693), expanding in size.
+As for the fort itself, as its influence in the region grew, it was completely rebuilt twice (in 1669 and 1693), expanding in size.

-The fate of the prison was such that its military-defensive significance was less noticeable than other previously erected forts near the Angara, for example, Bratsk (1631) or Verkholensk (1644).
+The fate of the fort was such that its military-defensive significance was less noticeable than other previously erected forts near the Angara, for example, Bratsk (1631) or Verkholensk (1644).
 However, its location at the crossroads of colonization, trade and industrial routes predetermined the role of Irkutsk in the history of Eastern Siberia.
 In 1682 it became the center of an independent region, and in 1686 it received the status of a city.
-Irkutsk at the beginning of the 18th century was divided into two parts: "small town", or the prison itself, and "big city".
+Irkutsk at the beginning of the 18th century was divided into two parts: "small town", or the fort itself, and "big city".
 The first one started from the bank of the Angara and was a wooden fortress with adjacent buildings.
 These included the stone building of the provincial chancellery, the house of the vice-governor (former voivodship) with barns and cellars, the Church of the Savior.
 "Small town" was the administrative center of the vast Irkutsk province since 1731.

 In the "big city", as the posad was called, the commercial and economic life of Irkutsk was concentrated.
 It was inhabited mainly by people from the northern regions of Russia: Veliky Ustyug, Yarensk, Pinega, Solvychegodsk, Pereyaslavl-Zalessky, who brought their traditions, customs, and culture to Siberia.

+Development

 The first road connection between Moscow and Irkutsk, the Siberian Route, was built in 1760, and benefited the town economy.
 Many new products, often imported from China via Kyakhta, became widely available in Irkutsk for the first time, including gold, diamonds, fur, wood, silk, and tea.
 In 1821, as part of the Mikhail Speransky's reforms, Siberia was administratively divided at the Yenisei River.
 Irkutsk became the seat of the Governor-General of East Siberia.